 Skip the Pricey Disinfectants

-When it comes to cleaning, and especially post-pandemic cleaning, we’ve all become very acquainted with sanitizers, disinfecting wipes, and commercial cleaning products.
+When it comes to cleaning, we’re all familiar with sanitizers, disinfecting wipes, and commercial cleaning products.
 However, Ilya Ornatov, founder of NW Maids Cleaning Service in Seattle, shares, “Common household cleaners can be just as effective, without damaging the surfaces in your home or leaving toxic residue on your hands.”

 You can also disinfect your home without any wipes or EPA-approved cleaners, she says.
 Her hack is using 70% Isopropyl alcohol and a microfiber cloth or paper towel.
 Or, she says, diluting bleach with a ratio of 1/3 cup of bleach to every gallon of water will do the trick, too.